JulianWogersien/OptimizedTicTacToe/README.md

 # OptimizedTicTacToe
-TicTacToe but optimized to use as little resources as possible
+TicTacToe but optimized to use as little memory as possible

+## Contributing
+To contribute do PR and ill merge